hpssjellis/maker101/edgeimpulse-wasm-webserial/README.md

+## EdgeImpulse WASM and WebSerial

 by Jeremy Ellis

-Started Jun 6th, 2022
+Started July 6th, 2022

-Use at your own risk!
+Use at your own Risk!

 Basic concept is to combine webSerial [here](https://hpssjellis.github.io/my-examples-of-arduino-webUSB-webSerial/public/webserial-and-polyfill.html)